 Researchers are beginning to find that touch is critical to development.

-Through physical touch and holding, your child learn basic life skills.
+Through physical touch and holding, your child learns basic life skills.
 Brain development is even enhanced through contact.
-(Just by holding your baby, you could make him smarter!)
+(Just by holding your baby, you could make them smarter!)

-Holding your baby can also reduce stress in both you and your baby.
+Holding your baby can also reduce stress for both you and your baby.

 Think about it.
 What happens when you pick up a crying baby?
-Usually he quits crying.
-And you become less stressed.
+Usually, they quit crying (and you become less stressed).

-Simply holding your baby will help soothe him and without even realizing it you will be helping with his brain development.
+Simply holding your baby will help soothe them; without even realizing it, you will be helping with their brain development.

 Research Shows You Can’t Spoil Them